mikefrizzell/DOC-to-TXT/README.markdown

 DOC to TXT is a simple Applescript application for Mac OS X that converts Microsoft Word files (.doc, .docx) and converts them to a .txt file.
 For reference or issues, go to [the project page](http://mikefrizzell.com/projects/doc-to-txt.html).

 ###How to run###
+First, either [download the entire project here](https://github.com/mikefrizzell/DOC-to-TXT/archive/master.zip) and unzip it.
+Or, fork the project through Github.

 To run the app, just doubleclick DOC-to-TXT.app, choose the files you want to convert and select where you would like to save them.
 Using OS X's built-in textutil script, the .doc or .docx file will be converted to plaintext.

 ###Limitations###